TangerineCatD/GroupProject/README.md

 # Declaration:
 -Most of the pictures in the game are used from www.pinterest.com
 ## Purpose of the software includes:
-- Which type of software development process to use.Agile
+- Which type of software development process to use.
+ - Agile

 - Why did you choose this type (waterfall vs. agile)?